 - Arrival time: Students are expected to arrive no later than ten minutes prior to a scheduled test.
 We ask that students arrive at the reservation time and not on "Michigan" time.
 This will allow time for storage of personal belongings, check-in, and test delivery.
-Students arriving late will not have his/her exam time extended.
-The end time of the exam will not change due to the late arrival as space and/or Proctor availability may be limited.
+Exam time will not be extended due to late arrival.

 - Late arrival: Students will not be allowed to take an exam, without instructor approval, if arriving 30 minutes (or more) late.
 If an instructor approves the late start, the end time of the exam will not change due to the late arrival as space and/or Proctor availability may be limited.
 The time to complete the exam will be determined from the test reservation time and not the time a student arrives at the TAC.

 - No show: Students who fail to arrive on the reserved testing day and time will be considered a “no show”.
 A new reservation request must be made by the instructor.

 - Cancellation: Cancellations must be received in-writing no later than 24-hours prior to a test reservation.

 - Materials used during tests: Only materials approved by the instructor may be used during an exam.
 All materials (i.e. notes or scrap paper) will be returned with the exam.
 Students may ask for materials back in class.
 Students must bring his/her own blue book (if needed) and/or calculator (if needed) as these items are not supplied by the TAC.

 - Time for Test: The time indicated on the instructor’s reservation request will be the time allotted for the scheduled test.
 The start and end time will be confirmed by the Proctor on staff.
 The end time for a test will not be determined by a student’s personal timer, clock, or watch.